 Read the following article titled Attention Paramedic Candidates: Is your program CAAHEP accredited?pdf

-Program will begin: Fall semester of each year.
+Program Begins: Fall semester of each year

 A completed paramedic application must be on file, and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.